johankraft/DevAlertDemoSTM32L475/README.md

 The demo has four intentional errors that are captured and reported using DevAlert.
 These are selected randomly and the device will restart after each reported error.

+### Generating Alerts

+The demo project generate alerts via DevAlert in two ways.
+On fault exceptions and by calling the DFM_TRAP() macro explicitly in the code, for example like:

+	DFM_TRAP( DFM_TYPE_STACK_CHK_FAILED, "Stack corruption detected");

+DFM_TRAP() is documented at /libraries/3rdparty/DFM/include/dfmCrashCatcher.h#L98
+and you find usage examples on several locations in the demo source code, for example at:

+- /vendors/st/boards/stm32l475_discovery/aws_demos/application_code/main.c#L1014

+- /vendors/st/boards/stm32l475_discovery/aws_demos/config_files/FreeRTOSConfig.h#L139

+- /libraries/3rdparty/DFM/dfmCrashCatcher.c#L336

-For the data to be visible in DevAlert, you also need to configure the data upload.
+To see these alerts in DevAlert and download the diagnostic payload, like core dumps and traces, you need to configure the data upload.

 ## Uploading via STLINK VCOM ("Debug-SerialOnly")